Students’ Union raises concerns over international student visa cuts

 In an interview with the Gauntlet, U of C Students’ Union Vice President External Mateusz Salmassi discussed this policy change and its potential impact on the university’s international student population.

-“In mid-September, the federal government announced it will lower the cap on international student permits to 437,000, but Alberta has never come close to reaching its ceiling,” said Salmassi.
+“In mid-September, the federal government announced it would lower the cap on international student permits to 437,000, but Alberta has never come close to reaching its ceiling,” said Salmassi.

 Regarding potential challenges for U of C, Salmassi suggested that the main concern could be for the families of current international students, as the reduced cap might limit future applications.